Thomas Russell Gerry

 Thomas Russell Gerry (December 8, 1794 – October 8, 1848) was an American sailor who was active in the Sons of the American Revolution and was a son of the fifth U.S. Vice President Elbridge Gerry.

 Early life

 Gerry was born on December 8, 1794, in Cambridge, Massachusetts.
 He was one of ten children born to Elbridge Gerry (1744–1814), a Founding Father, Massachusetts Governor and U.S. Vice President, and Ann (née Thompson) Gerry (1763–1849), who was near twenty years his father's junior.
 At his parents' wedding, his father's best man was his good friend James Monroe.

-His maternal grandfather Charles Thompson was a wealthy New York merchant who served as secretary of Congress.
+His maternal grandparents were James Thompson, a wealthy Irish-born New York merchant, and Catharine (née Walton) Thompson.
 His paternal grandparents were Thomas Gerry (1702–1774), a merchant who operated ships out of Marblehead, and Elizabeth (née Greenleaf) Gerry (1716–1771), the daughter of a successful Boston merchant.